Part of the Communicable Disease Control Manual

 Seroconversion occurs after yellow fever vaccination but rarely produces an IgM response.

-Refer to WHO Weekly Epidemilogical Record (WHO 2010, p 470, PDF, 414 KB) for revised case definitions for public health surveillance of yellow fever.
+Refer to WHO Weekly Epidemilogical Record (WHO 2010, p 470) for revised case definitions for public health surveillance of yellow fever.

 - Under investigation: A case that has been notified but information is not yet available to classify it as probable or confirmed (must have travelled to Africa and/or South America).